xpack-dev-tools/riscv-none-elf-gcc-xpack/website/blog/2018-01-13-riscv-none-gcc-v7-2-0-2-20180111-released.md

 The Windows binaries were built with mingw-w64, and run on any reasonably recent **i686** and **x86_64** Windows machines.

-Instructions on how to install the binaries are available in the [Install Guide](/docs/install/).
+Instructions on how to install the binaries are available in the project [README](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack).

 The toolchain is also available as an [xPack](https://www.npmjs.com/package/@gnu-mcu-eclipse/riscv-none-gcc) and can be conveniently installed with [`xpm`](https://www.npmjs.com/package/xpm):